morismm99/PowerApps/M365 Management Solution/README.md

 6. Check all three lists
 7. Make sure data load and do a save

-The app has several screens that are currently not being used, not built out yet.
-This is where you can make this app your own, remove screens, add new screens/functionality, change colors, sky is the limit.
 The Incidents/Advisories, Message Center and RoadMap screens are functional and already have various filters set.
+The Power Bi reports screens are just a place holder if you decide to create Power Bi reports to analyze the data.
+If you create those, once the reports are published, you can pin pages to a Power Bi Dashboard, and you will then be able to embedded a report page on the Power App.